yKesamaru/disaster/README.md

 The face data file is shared between each server to prevent the entire system from going down.

 ## Project maintenance and contribution
+Project is maintenanced by Yoshitsugu Kesamaru.
-I hope that the activities will spread widely.
-It would be very helpful if someone could translate it into English.
+I hope that similar projects will spread widely.

+My mother tongue is not English, so I'm not very good at English, so I would appreciate it if you could point out any description using incorrect English.

 Thankyou

+## ToDo
+* Make it easier to build an environment using Docker.